Yakima Valley BMX & Indoor Track

 proposal to reduce the parking fee.
 The compromise also

-includes free passes for soccer and BMX track users and family members.
+includes free passes for soccer and BMX track users and

-There's a kicker, though: The two groups must negotiate
+Theres a kicker, though: The two groups must negotiate

 a contract with the county that includes an increase in user